Mandela Barnes: 2022 U.S. Senate campaign

-Gun control
+Barnes supports Medicare for All as well as incremental steps like lowering the age of enrollment from 65.
+In September 2021, as a candidate for the Senate, Barnes said in a series of tweets, "In Washington, I'll be one of the few elected officials that have actually been on one of the programs we fund and debate" and, referring to when he was enrolled in the Medicaid-based program in 2018, "I've been on BadgerCare, and I've seen how critical it is for working people."
+Additionally, Barnes supported a Green New Deal, a $15 per hour minimum wage, eliminating cash bail nationwide, and legalizing marijuana.

-Barnes has said he will "prioritize preventing gun violence by keeping guns out of the hands of dangerous people" if elected to the Senate, saying in May 2022, "We can save lives or we can kowtow to the gun lobby."
+Barnes said he would "prioritize preventing gun violence by keeping guns out of the hands of dangerous people" if elected to the Senate, saying in May 2022, "We can save lives or we can kowtow to the gun lobby."
 He supported red-flag laws, universal background checks for gun sales, and bans on privately made firearms, assault weapons, and high-capacity magazines.
 He would vote to repeal the Protection of Lawful Commerce in Arms Act, which gives manufacturers and dealers liability protection when a purchaser uses a firearm to commit a crime.

-Healthcare
+Barnes and Johnson had the first of their two scheduled debates on October 7, 2022, in Milwaukee.
+In the general election, Johnson narrowly defeated Barnes.
+If elected, Barnes would have become the first black person to represent Wisconsin in the U.S. Senate.
+For his loss, his campaign and other Democratic strategists blamed Barnes' relative political inexperience, his vulnerability on policing and crime, the advantage of his opponent's incumbency, and that his campaign was outspent $64 million to $56 million after he was nominated.

-Barnes supports Medicare for All as well as incremental steps like lowering the age of enrollment from 65.
-In September 2021, as a candidate for the Senate, Barnes said in a series of tweets, "In Washington, I'll be one of the few elected officials that have actually been on one of the programs we fund and debate" and, referring to when he was enrolled in the Medicaid-based program in 2018, "I've been on BadgerCare, and I've seen how critical it is for working people."
+2026 Wisconsin gubernatorial campaign